BlakeFreer/Playground/rust/mario_webserver/README.md

 ## Example

 The server boots to the Mario state.
-If the user requests `/mushroom` then the state will transition to Super Mario, and so on for the other states `/mushroom` then the state will transition to Super Mario, and so on for the other states.
+If the user requests `/item/Mushroom` then the state will transition to Super Mario, and so on for the other states.

 I will add two additional transitions: `/damage` which will send `Fire/Cape -> Super -> Mario -> Dead` and `/revive` to go from `Dead -> Mario`.
 I will also add another item called `Snowflake` and corresponding powerup `IceMario` which will behave similarly to the other powerups.